gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 ---

-## Let’s be lazy and use a prebuild board
+## Let’s be lazy and use a prebuilt board

 ```python
 board = X86DemoBoard()